Bird Banding with Scott Rashid + Bird Walks with Sheila Webber

 Join Scott, an expert Ornithologist, who will talk to the group about what bird banding is, which birds we may expect to see/band, and why bird banding is vital for collecting data on avian species, in addition to catching and banding live song birds, waterfowl, raptors, and other types of birds at HPEC.

-Sheila will then lead her monthly bird walk; Fall migration is underway, so you will likely see song birds, raptors, shore birds, and waterfowl.
+Sheila will then lead her monthly bird walk; You will likely see song birds, raptors, shore birds, and waterfowl.

 All Ages Welcome!